bessszilard/Udacity-Self-Driving-Car-Engineer-Nanodegree-Program/Project-3-Traffic-Sign-Classifier/writeup_template.md

 If an iterative approach was chosen:

-* First, I used the MNIST classifier LeNet architecture
+* First, I used the MNIST classifier LeNet architecture.
+* I increased the depth of the first two convolution layer to 60
 * When the saw that the model overfits after 10 epochs, I added the first dropout layer after the first fully connected layer.

 ![german_sign_predicitons](writeup_images/traning_process_validation_acc.png)